danieldunderfelt/danieldunderfelt.github.io/_posts/2015-04-29-jspm-superpowered-es6-development.md

 {% endhighlight %}

 Likewise, if you don't need the runtime ([read more here](http://babeljs.io/docs/usage/runtime/)), feel free to remove the `"runtime"` element from the `optional` array.

+If you change `config.js` or `package.json` it may be a good idea to validate them.
+Simply running `jspm init`without any arguments will accomplish this.

 ## Wait, you said JSPM is a package manager?